• Menu

 Decrease total water demand by installing efficient water system fixtures and employing conservation practices to minimize the effect of drought on your own private water supply.
 Lessen peak water demand by limiting clothes washing and outdoor use during times of drought.
 Diverting your wastewater to be used for irrigation, capturing rainwater, xeriscaping, or switching to drought-tolerant landscaping can take a large load off of your outdoor irrigation water usage.

 Changes in water use habits can offer fast reductions in demand.
-Become mindful of new development in your community including the development of gas extraction wells.
+Become mindful of new developments in your community, including the development of gas extraction wells.

 Contact your regional planning or zoning commission for announcements concerning hearings on development projects that may have an effect on your drinking water, and attend these proceedings.
 Ask questions about precisely how your own water source is being protected.